 5. Central Hall Westminster

-Central Hall Westminster, opened in 1912 and famed for its vast domed ceiling and Edwardian grandeur, is one of London’s premier venues for classical music.
-Its Great Hall, with excellent acoustics and a capacity of over 2,000, provides a stunning setting for orchestras, choirs, and especially the popular Candlelight Concerts, where the historic ambiance and immersive sound create a truly memorable experience.
+Central Hall Westminster, opened in 1912 and famed for its vast domed ceiling and Edwardian grandeur, is one of the premier venues for classical music in London.
+Its Great Hall, with excellent acoustics and a capacity of over 2,000, provides a stunning setting for orchestras, choirs, and especially the popular Candlelight series, where the historic ambiance and immersive sound create a truly memorable experience.
 The venue’s rich heritage and superb design make it a natural home for world-class music in the heart of the city.

 1. London Symphony Orchestra